 “If you go back to 2001, the Amazon.com retail website was a large architectural monolith” - Rob Brigham, Head of Product, AWS Developer Tools @AWS

 Switching to a microservices architecture generates exciting opportunities in the marketplace for companies.
 36% of organizations surveyed today are currently using microservices and 26% are in the investigation phase, according to Nginx (2020).
 The adoption of cloud technologies and IoT development are fueling the microservices mainstream, reducing the integration complexities, providing agility, speed and efficiency to system deployments and modifications.

-If your mobile application is not meeting your business and user expectations, maybe it’s time to evaluate a full rewrite using modular architecture.
+If your mobile application is not meeting your business and user expectations, maybe it’s time to evaluate a full rewrite using a modular architecture.
 And if you are just in the planning stages of your app, you are in a great position to take advantage of a modular architecture to set it up for success.
-Opentrends has been at the forefront of designing mobile application architectures, building, deploying and making them successful in the most competitive markets.
-We validate our hypotheses with rapid prototypes and cut time and money to bring success with the UX users crave.
+Opentrends' Agile Transformative TeamsTM have been at the forefront of designing mobile application architectures, building, deploying and making them successful in the most competitive markets.
+We validate our hypotheses with real end-users, rapid prototypes and cut time and money to bring success with the UX users crave.